pytorch/torchtune/docs/source/basics/packing.rst

 Sample packing
 ==============

+Sample packing involves concatenating multiple samples from your dataset into a single sequence, upto a maximum sequence length.
+This requires some pre-processing of the dataset which may slow down time-to-first-batch, but can introduce significant training speedups depending on the dataset.
+In torchtune, sample packing is done by iterating through your dataset and performing greedy packing upon dataset initialization.
 You can use sample packing with any of the single dataset builders by passing in :code:`packed=True`.
-This requires some pre-processing of the dataset which may slow down time-to-first-batch, but can introduce significant training speedups depending on the dataset.

 To set the max sequence length to pack to, make sure to define ``max_seq_len`` on your tokenizer.